AdvancedBill/Unbounce/blue.md

     Pair is a boolean, so this value should ONLY be "true" or "false".
 This will affect the price displayed on the page.
 By default it is set to false.
 So you only need to add a true value if you are running a "pair price" for the promo.
 - title
 - description
+- offer
+  the offer is a single sentence or short string detailing the offer made. ie:"to save $10 per hearing aid"
 - picture
   all pictures need alt tags, titles and file locations
 - - single-left